ScanMountGoat/xc3_lib/ARCHITECTURE.md

 A wgpu based renderer for model files with an emphasis on portability and readability over perfect in game accuracy.
 The most important user accessible type is `Xc3Renderer` since this renders models and implements a series of render passes based on the in game renderer.

 wgpu initializes GPU resources using immutable descriptor objects similar to Vulkan.
 This makes xc3_wgpu a good way to document how parameters in game files affect rendering in game since all the rendering state is explicitly initialized in Rust functions.
 Code in xc3_wgpu is organized based on key wgpu objects like pipelines or samplers to make this information easier to find.

+### xc3_wgpu_batch
+A CLI program for testing the entire loading and rendering code from xc3_lib, xc3_model, and xc3_wgpu. xc3_wgpu_batch renders directly to textures to create PNG files, so  no window is ever constructed.
+This makes it easy to identify major rendering errors or models that fail to load properly.
+Changes to the file formats themselves should use xc3_test since xc3_test runs faster and gives more detailed feedback on errors compared to xc3_wgpu_batch.